Crisitunity-Lab/ARDC-Project/README.md

 ### Experiment 4 - Country

 ## Running
+An example on how to run the experiments is shown in [this](https://github.com/Crisitunity-Lab/ARDC-Project/blob/main/Notebooks/Example_Run_Experiments.ipynb) notebook.
+To run the notebook code users will need a [Hugging Face](https://huggingface.co/welcome) account and have been given permission from Meta to use the Llama2 models.
+Persmission can be granted by filling out [this](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) form.

 ## References
 Kung, T. H., Cheatham, M., Medenilla, A., Sillos, C., De Leon, L., Elepaño, C., Madriaga, M., Aggabao, R., Diaz-Candido, G., Maningo, J., & Tseng, V. (2023) Performance of ChatGPT on USMLE: Potential for AI-assisted medical education using large language models. _PLOS Digital Health_, 2(2), [https://doi.org/10.1371/journal.pdig.0000198](https://doi.org/10.1371/journal.pdig.0000198)